chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 * The ``integrate motion`` parameter controls if the dynamics equations of the particles are calculated.
 If this parameter is set to false, the particles remain static.
 If ``ìntegrate motion=true`` the position and the velocity will be defined by the particles' position and velocity function.

+* The ``DEM coupling frequency`` parameter controls the number of iterations done on the DEM side for each CFD time step.
+It's necessary to use a much smaller time step for the particle dynamics than for the fluid in case of contact between the particles.
+The particle collision happens at a much smaller time-scale than the fluid dynamics.

 * The ``particle nonlinear tolerance`` parameter controls particle dynamics' nonlinear tolerance.
 The nonlinear solver won't have converged until the residual on the dynamics equations of all the particles is smaller than this threshold.

 * The ``alpha`` parameter is the relaxation parameter used when solving the dynamics equation of the particle.

 * The ``fluid density`` parameter is the fluid density used in the force calculation of the resolved CFD-DEM.
 This parameter is redundant with others in the solver and will be removed in the upcoming code modification.

 * The subsection ``gravity`` defines the value of the gravity used in the simulation.
 This gravity can be defined as a function that evolves in time and space.
 Each component of the ``Function expression`` corresponds respectively to its magnitude in X, Y, and Z.

+The following properties are used if the particle impact one of the boundaries of the domain.
+The effective properties used for calculating the impact force are calculated using a harmonic mean of the properties of the wall and the particle.

+* The ``wall friction coefficient`` parameter is the coefficient of friction of the wall.
+This parameter is used to define the effective coefficient of friction between the wall and the particles.
+At This point in time, all the walls have the same properties.

+* The ``wall poisson ratio`` parameter is the Poisson's ratio of the wall's material.
+This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.
+At This point in time, all the walls have the same properties.

+* The ``wall restitution coefficient`` parameter is the restitution coefficient of the wall's material.
+This parameter is used to define the effective restitution coefficient for the impact of a particle and the wall.
+At This point in time, all the walls have the same properties.

+* The ``wall rolling friction coefficient`` parameter is the rolling friction coefficient of the wall.
+This parameter is used to define the effective rolling friction coefficient between the wall and the particles.
+At This point in time, all the walls have the same properties.

+* The ``wall youngs modulus`` parameter is the Young's modulus of the wall's material.
+This parameter is used to define the nonlinear spring constant used when a particle impacts a wall.
+At This point in time, all the walls have the same properties.

+The following parameter and subsection are all inside the subsection ``particle info 0`` and have to be redefined for all particles separatly.

 * The subsection ``particle info 0`` is used to define relevant information that is specific to the particle with id 0.
 For each particle with the index ``n``, a new subsection name ``particle info n`` should be defined with relevant information.

-The following parameter and subsection are all inside the subsection ``particle info 0`` and have to be redefined for all particles separatly.

 * The subsection ``position`` defines the initial value of the particle position if the parameter ``integrate motion=true``.
 Otherwise, it defines the particle's position at all points in time.
 This position is expressed as a function that can evolve in time.
 Each component of the ``Function expression`` corresponds to the value of coordinate X, Y, and Z.